Search Site

 Also, keep in mind that there is NO guarantee that this procedure will work for everyone.
 Some individuals may need to get this procedure done more than one time for adequate relief.
 Some individuals no matter what is tried, will have recurrence or minimal (if any) improvement.
 Typically if Method #1 fails, Method #2 is typically pursued.

 In order to determine candidacy, make an appointment in our office!
-Sub-mucosal turbinate reduction (Method #1) is performed every Friday afternoon at Fauquier Hospital in an office-like setting.
+Sub-mucosal turbinate reduction (Method #1) is performed every Friday afternoon.
 There is no downtime and the patient is able to resume all normal activities within minutes after the procedure.
 Some degree of nasal congestion/obstruction may occur for up to 2 weeks after the procedure before resolving (reactive swelling occurs from the surgical manipulation done in the nose).
 Large scabs are usually present and removed after 2 weeks.

 Read the post-procedure instructions here.